kyma-project/kyma/docs/kyma/05-03-overrides.md

 To override this value and change it from `5` to `10`, do the following:

-- Create a ConfigMap in the `kyma-installer` Namespace and label it.
+1. Create a ConfigMap in the `kyma-installer` Namespace and label it.
-- Name it after the main component chart in the `resources` folder and add the `-overrides` suffix to it.
+2. Name it after the main component chart in the `resources` folder and add the `-overrides` suffix to it.
 In this example, that would be `application-connector-overrides`.
-- Add the `connector-service.deployment.args.appTokenExpirationMinutes: 10` entry to the ConfigMap.
+3. Add the `connector-service.deployment.args.appTokenExpirationMinutes: 10` entry under the **data** field in the ConfigMap.

 Notice that the user-provided override key now contains two parts: